 Some users reported that they are also experiencing this particular DotA 2 error due to their firewall interfering. so another solution that you should try is to either disable the Windows 10 Firewall, or that of your antivirus.

 While this could potentially fix the issue, you will be left exposed without a firewall to protect you, especially if you forget to turn it back on after you’re done playing.

-So, instead of disabling your firewall, you could try using an antivirus tool that has better firewall flexibility, or at least on that is easier to turn off and back on again, such as BullGuard.
+So, instead of disabling your firewall, consider switching to an antivirus tool that has better firewall flexibility, or at least one that is easier to turn off and back on again.

 - Open your Steam Client > go to Library.